05 Dec 4 Considerations for Evaluating an Intrusion Detection System

 4) Beyond just signatures

 Traditionally the IDS is signature based, and while effective at identifying previously observed threats, does little to alert on those threats previously unseen.
-To combat this gap, there have been some great strides made by the security industry in developing behavioral and big data analytics techniques to detect anomalous and potentially malicious network activity, and to alert defenders to threats before they taken root, or widely-propagated themselves across an environment.
+To combat this gap, there have been some great strides made by the security industry in developing behavioral and big data analytics techniques to detect anomalous and potentially malicious network activity, and to alert defenders to threats before they have taken root, or widely-propagated themselves across an environment.

 A modern approach to IDS will leverage these improved analytics engines to provide context to the logs and alerts generated by the solution.
 In the event of an attack, this context is critical to taking action quickly and giving network defenders the tools they need to quickly contain and remediate threats.
-In the hands of seasoned threat hunters and incident responders this can mean the difference between a well contained incident or an out of control breach.
+In the hands of seasoned threat hunters and incident responders, this can mean the difference between a well-contained incident or an out of control breach.

 * * *